Localized Neural Network Modelling of Time Series: A Case Study on US Monetary Policy: Methodology and Asymptotic Theory

-\item Lemma \ref{Lem32} infers that the LNN architecture rotates the parameters of interest (i.e., $\boldsymbol{\lambda}$) with a pre-determined $d_q\times d_q$ full rank matrix $\mathbf{D}$, so the new parameters of interest become $\widetilde{\boldsymbol{\lambda}}$.
-Therefore, accounting for identification conditions properly ensures the number of effective parameters to be estimated is far less than it looks like.
-Without addressing identification issues, one has to determine $d_q(q+1)(d+2)$ parameters.
-In other words, utilizing identification conditions automatically reduces the number of effective parameters which need to be estimated.
+\item Lemma \ref{LEM2.2} infers that LNN architecture rotates the parameters of interest (i.e., $\pmb{\lambda}$) with a pre-determined $d_q\times d_q$ full rank matrix $\mathbf{D}$, which can be easily constructed practically.
+We present the details in Appendix \ref{App.1} for the sake of space.